Swimming pool fencing

-The Fencing of Swimming Pools Act 1987 requiring swimming pools to be fenced was introduced to protect young children.
-Most drownings are among the children of pool owners and visitors, rather than wandering children, so a boundary fence is not enough.
+Legislation requires swimming pools be fenced to protect young children.
+Most drownings involve the children of pool owners or their visitors rather than wandering children, so a boundary fence is not enough.
 The immediate pool area needs to be fenced.

-All spa pools, hot tubs and swimming pools in Hastings district must be registered.
-Many will also need a building consent in order to comply with the Building Act.
+All spa pools, hot tubs and swimming pools in Hastings must be registered.
+Many will also need a Building Consent in order to comply with the Building Act.

-You need a building consent before constructing any type of pool, or building or altering a fence around a pool.
+You need Building Consent before constructing any type of pool or building or altering a fence around a pool.
 If a pool is not fenced to legal standards, you must keep it empty.
 If that could allow someone to fall one metre or more to the bottom of the pool, you must erect barriers to prevent that.

-All pool owners must advise the Council if they have a pool on their property.
+All pool owners must advise Council if they have a pool on their property.

-If you use an unfenced pool, you are committing an offence and are liable for prosecution.
+If you use an un-fenced pool you are committing an offence.
 Prosecutions have been taken against owners of properties with inadequately fenced pools in which children have drowned.

 All private swimming pools need to be fenced unless:

 - The maximum depth is 400 mm or less.